MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/extension-sideloading.md

    ![Turning on Developer Mode.](./media/part1-developermode-toggle.png)

-1. Turn on **Developer mode** by using the toggle at the bottom left of the page.
+1. Turn on the **Developer mode** toggle.

-1. When installing your extension for the first time, click the **Load Unpacked** button.
-You'll be prompted for the directory with your extension source files.
-Your extension is installed in your browser, similar to extensions installed from the store.
+1. When installing your extension for the first time, click the **Load unpacked** button.
+The **Select the extension directory** dialog opens.

+1. Select the directory that contains your extension source files, and then click the **Select Folder** button.
+Your extension is installed in your browser, similar to extensions that are installed from the store:

    ![Installed extensions page, showing a sideloaded extension.](./media/part1-installed-extension.png)

-During development, you may also need to update or remove an extension.

 <!-- ====================================================================== -->
 ## Updating an extension

-To update the extension:
+To update a sideloaded extension:

+1. Make any required changes to the extension.

 1. Go to `edge://extensions`.

-1. Select **Reload** on the extension.
+1. Click the **Reload** button for the sideloaded extension.
+The updated extension is reloaded.

 <!-- ====================================================================== -->